gomtl/golangmontreal.org/content/sponsorship.md

 * Gain visibility for both recruiting and promotion of your product and
   services: banners, quick introduction, etc.;

-* Increase your profile in this very smart community of leaders in their fields.
+* Increase your profile in this very smart community of field leaders.

 ### Plans